 In this article we will talk about what scripts are and how you can use them to improve your RDFox workflow.
 You can find the accompanying Github repository here.

-RDFox is a highly optimised knowledge graph and rules engine, designed from the ground up with performance and reasoning in mind.
+RDFox is a highly optimised knowledge graph and rules-based AI, designed from the ground up with performance and reasoning in mind.
 Its unique in-memory approach gives it unmatched speed and its advanced semantic reasoning capabilities make it the perfect fit for any demanding production environment.

 A script is a text file containing RDFox shell commands.
 For example, it might look a bit like this: